3CORESec/SIEGMA/docs/backend.md

 # Backend

-Backends are responsible for converting Sigma rules into target query languages and automatically uploading them to the desired SIEM platform, In this project. the conversion process is handled by the [pysigma library](https://pypi.org/project/pysigma/).
+Backends are responsible for converting Sigma rules into target query languages and automatically uploading them to the desired SIEM platform.
+In this project, the conversion process is handled by the [pySigma library](https://pypi.org/project/pysigma/).

 ---

 ## Backends

-To create a new Backend, you can utilize the [pysigma](https://pypi.org/project/pysigma/) library, which offers mapping for SIEM platforms, conversion processes, pipelines, and other helpful functions.
-For detailed instructions and examples, it is recommended to refer to the pysigma repository.
+To create a new Backend, you can utilize the [pySigma](https://pypi.org/project/pysigma/) library, which provides mapping for SIEM platforms, conversion processes, pipelines, and other helpful functions.
+For detailed instructions and examples, it is recommended to refer to the pySigma repository.

-You can visit the [pysigma repository](https://github.com/SigmaHQ/pySigma) on platforms such as GitHub or the [official project website](https://sigmahq-pysigma.readthedocs.io/en/latest/index.html).
+You can visit the [pySigma repository](https://github.com/SigmaHQ/pySigma) on platforms such as GitHub or the [official package docs](https://sigmahq-pysigma.readthedocs.io/en/latest/index.html).
 These sources provide comprehensive documentation, code samples, and examples specific to the Backends module.
 Accessing the repository will allow you to gain a deeper understanding of how to import, utilize, and create new Backends using the pysigma library.

 ---

 ## Implementation example

 To create a new backend instance, use the base backend located at the `backend.BackendBase` abstract class.

 ```python